 We have an active-learning policy at Virtual Piano Academy.
 We believe the most effective way of learning something is to roll up your sleeves and DO!
 Games, quizzes, videos and diagrams allow you to immerse yourself in learning a concept in a variety of fun and engaging ways.

-You can sample one of our beginner piano games right now.
+You can preview one of our beginner piano games right now, for free.
 Click here.

 We place all our social learning activities and events in our Calendar.
 You can check out all our upcoming events here.

 We believe that learning piano online should be just as social (if not more!) than in-person.
 Collect points when you practice and go in the running to be crowned Student of the Month.
 Push yourself with a monthly challenge.
 Supplement your weekly video lessons by interacting in our social community (called The Academy HIVE) or by participating in our Piano Parades, Q&A sessions or Topic of the Month activities.
 All our social events and learning activities are updated in our live Calendar of Events, so you never miss a beat.

 What else do you get for your fees?
 Read this article for more information on everything you get (and don't get) for your monthly fees.
 We recommend browsing our Help Centre, which should answer some of the questions you might have about how you will learn with us :)

 We teach children ages 5+.
 Parents of children under 13 agree to supervise/assist during their child's practice sessions.
 Children under the age of 18 must have a parent complete the application process (and agree to our Terms and Conditions) on their behalf

 We definitely teach adults too!
 In fact, Amy currently teaches a beginner student who is 67...so don't be shy!

 Must be able to speak and understand English